 1. Washable Liners

-You can make your own liners from a piece of fabric very easily and inexpensively (we’re talking a few bucks and a pair of scissors), or you can purchase pre-made liners, which are made from fleece to have a “stay-dry” feel.
-Finding washable liners premade can be challenging, and at the time of writing I couldn’t find them at the big stores like Walmart, Target or Amazon, but you can find them in local cloth diaper shops like Cloth Diaper Kids, here.
+You can make your own liners from a piece of fleece very easily and inexpensively (we’re talking a few bucks and a pair of scissors), or you can purchase pre-made liners, which are made from fleece to have a “stay-dry” feel.
+Finding washable liners premade can be challenging, and at the time of writing, I still recommend just doing making your own.
+Click here for a DIY cloth diaper liner tutorial.

 2. Disposible Liners